JakeHattwell/SBtab-Explorer/README.md

 # SBtab-Explorer

-A python GUI for working with SBtab files
+A python GUI for working with SBtab files.
+Published early to allow for use, but code cleaning is currently underway.

 ![](https://img.shields.io/badge/version-0.1.0-yellow.svg) [![License](http://img.shields.io/:license-mit-blue.svg)](http://badges.mit-license.org)